Toomer's Corner: History and tradition

 Toomer's Corner is named after businessman and former State Senator Sheldon Toomer, a former halfback for the first Auburn squad in 1892.
-Toomer founded Toomer's Drugs in 1896, which was started with a $500 loan from John Reese, and Toomer later founded the Bank of Auburn on the corner of Magnolia Avenue and College Street in 1907.
-The pharmacy was later sold in 1952 by Toomer to Mac and Elizabeth Lipscomb, who chose against renaming the pharmacy.
-In 1962 Auburn fans and students began to celebrate the games by covering the power lines outside of the pharmacy and the trees directly opposite with toilet paper.
+Toomer founded Toomer's Drugs in 1896 with a $500 loan from John Reese, and later founded the Bank of Auburn on the corner of Magnolia Avenue and College Street in 1907.
+In 1952, Toomer sold the pharmacy to Mac and Elizabeth Lipscomb, who elected not to rename it.
+In 1962 Auburn fans and students began to celebrate the games by covering the power lines outside the pharmacy and the trees directly opposite with toilet paper.
 There is much controversy over when "rolling the corner" became a celebration for all things Auburn.
 It is theorized by David Housel that it began in 1972 when #9 Auburn scored an upset in the Iron Bowl against #2 Alabama, a game remembered by the title "Punt Bama Punt".

-The rolling of the corner was initially set off by the employees that worked at Toomer's Drugs pharmacy using an inventive way to signal a victory for Auburn while playing away games; they would throw the ticker tape from their telegraph onto the power lines outside of the store.
+Initially, the rolling of the corner was sparked by the employees of Toomer's Drugs pharmacy.
+They used an inventive method to signal Auburn's victory during away games by throwing ticker tape from their telegraph onto power lines outside the store.
 In 1984, the drug store was sold to Mark Morgan.
 Five years after the store was sold to Morgan, the Iron Bowl made its first stop in Auburn and was one of the first times Toomer's Corner was covered with endless rolls of toilet paper.
-The store has been resold a couple of times in the 1990s but the tradition that Toomer's Corner sparked has remained.
+The store was resold a couple of times in the 1990s but the tradition that Toomer's Corner sparked has remained.
 The power lines have since been relocated under the ground but Auburn's tradition of rolling the trees on the southeast part of the corner never slowed.
 As of 2019, Toomer's Corner continues to bring fans, residents, and even visitors of Auburn around the historic corner.